Best commuter bike helmets: The best helmets we've tested for urban riding

 ❌ You want a tested helmet: The Dynam hasn't been independently tested, although MIPS helmets generally score well.

-The fact that the Dynam focuses on road bikes riding means that compared to many commuter helmets, it's highly ventilated.
+The fact that the Dynam focuses on road bike riding means that, compared to many commuter helmets, it's highly ventilated.
 There are big strips of open area on the helmet and extensive exhaust ports as well.
 The MIPS Air liner only helps with this by being completely integrated into what seems like standard padding.
-Unlike some helmets though, the MIPS Air padding is easy to remove and wash should you need to.
+Unlike some helmets, the MIPS Air padding is easy to remove and wash, should you need to.

-There is a downside to all that venting though and that is weight.
+There is a downside to all that venting is weight.
 While it's not heavy in the context of most commuter helmets, it's also not a featherweight road helmet.
-What it comes down to is that keeping the helmet structurally sound even with so much venting means adding a bit of extra weight.
-The magnetic buckle probably doesn't help that weight issue much either but I found it nice to have.
+What it comes down to is that keeping the helmet structurally sound, even with so much venting, means adding a bit of extra weight.
+The magnetic buckle probably doesn't help that weight issue much either, but I found it nice to have.
 On the upside, Cannondale includes a very nice helmet bag that should keep the exterior looking nice even when stuffed into another commuter bag while at work.

 If you like a sportier commute, I reckon the Cannondale Dynam is going to be a good choice.